red5pro/streaming-android/app/src/main/java/red5pro/org/testandroidproject/tests/SubscribeStreamManagerTest/README.md

 }
 ```

-The service returns a JSON array of Origin nodes available to connect to; in typical deployments, this will be of a length of one.
+The service returns a JSON array of Edge nodes available to connect to; in typical deployments, this will be of a length of one.

 ```Java
 JSONArray origins = new JSONArray(responseString);